vk-cs/docs-public/docs/en/kubernetes/k8s/concepts/network/network.md

 ## Working with Container Network Interface (CNI)

-Cloud Containers clusters use [Calico](https://projectcalico.docs.tigera.io/about/about-calico) to organize the intra-cluster network.
-Calico communicates with the VK Cloud platform using the OpenStack Neutron API.
-The platform itself uses a software-defined network [Neutron](https://wiki.openstack.org/wiki/Neutron).
+Cloud Containers clusters use [Calico](https://projectcalico.docs.tigera.io/about/about-calico) to organize intra-cluster networks.
+Calico communicates with the VK Cloud platform using its own [software-defined network](/en/networks/vnet/concepts/architecture#sdns_used), Sprut.

-When using OpenStack Neutron in large cloud networks (about tens of thousands of network ports per network), there are problems with convergence speed if at least a few network members fail.
-Synchronization of topology changes in a network of this size takes a long time, which negatively affects its performance.

-Therefore, VK Cloud has developed its own software-defined network, Sprut.
-It is fully compatible with Neutron API but works on different principles, which allows to use it together with Calico in large cloud networks without experiencing the described issues.
-Read more about Sprut in [How cloud networks work and how they differ from On-premise](https://habr.com/ru/company/vk/blog/656797/) and in [YouTube video](https://www.youtube.com/watch?v=iqSXRZ8b_bk).

 {note:info}